Vision Zero in Cary

 ZERO is the GOAL | a SAFE SYSTEM is the HOW

-Vision Zero is an internationally recognized, public health-based strategy to encourage a positive traffic safety culture that can contribute to reducing deaths and serious injuries within our mobility network.
+Vision Zero is an internationally recognized, public health-based strategy to foster a positive traffic safety culture that can help reduce deaths and serious injuries within our mobility network.

 Historically, traditional road safety has focused on modifying human behavior and preventing all crashes.
-Cary’s actions to move toward a Vision Zero strategy embrace the Safe System Approach, which prioritizes transportation design and operation that anticipates the inevitability of human error and lessens impact forces to reduce crash severity and save lives.
+Cary’s actions to move toward a Vision Zero strategy embrace the Safe System Approach, which prioritizes transportation design and operation that anticipate the inevitability of human error and reduce the impact forces to reduce crash severity and save lives.

 Shared Responsibility

-The Vision Zero philosophy advocates a shift in culture to one that is more positive towards traffic safety and to one in which all members of the community have a shared responsibility to aim for reduced serious injuries and fatalities on our road system.
+The Vision Zero philosophy advocates a shift in culture towards traffic safety and a shared responsibility among all members of the community to reduce serious injuries and fatalities on our road system.
 A positive traffic safety culture is a partnership between Cary staff and citizens to design and operate our vehicles and infrastructure with the goal in mind of reducing fatal and serious injuries.

 Click the image to read more about the Safe System Approach or follow the links at the bottom of this page.